The Camp Program

 PARTICIPATION IN THE CAMP PROGRAM

-If you have not yet done so, please be sure to read Rabbi Gelb’s May, 2024 email to camp families about participation and camper behavior.
+If you have not yet done so, please be sure to read Rabbi Gelb’s message to camp families about participation and camper behavior.

 Please have a conversation with your child about participation at camp and encourage them to partake in the full experience.